 “I don't want to change the world”, sang Billy Bragg in the early 1980s, “I'm just looking for a New England.”
-Some nine centuries earlier, a similar thought must have crossed the mind of an obscure Saxon nobleman as he sailed away from his recently vanquished homeland.
+Some nine centuries earlier, that same thought must have crossed the mind of an obscure Saxon nobleman as he sailed away from his recently vanquished homeland.

 The story goes that in 1075, a Siward, earl of Gloucester led a flotilla from England into the Mediterranean.
 Onboard was the flower of England's native aristocracy, disenfranchised by the Norman Conquest of 1066.
 They reached Constantinople, gaining permission from the emperor to settle in Byzantine lands on the Black Sea's northern shore — if they could reconquer them.